khaitranhq/collect-knowledge/devops/aws/storage/s3/checkobject-integrity.md

 If the ETag is an MD5 digest, you can compare it with a calculated or stored Content-MD5 value to verify data integrity.

-## Using trailing checksums
+## Using trailing checksums 🧩

 When uploading objects to S3, you can provide a precalculated checksum or let the AWS SDK automatically generate a trailing checksum using a specified algorithm.
 By setting the ChecksumAlgorithm parameter, the SDK calculates and appends the checksum during upload, allowing S3 to handle verification and upload in a single step.

-## Using part-level checksums for multipart uploads
+## Using part-level checksums for multipart uploads 🗂️
 When objects are uploaded to Amazon S3, they can be uploaded as a single object or through multipart uploads, with objects larger than 16 MB automatically using multipart upload via the console.
 In a multipart upload, the ETag is not an MD5 digest of the entire object but is derived from the MD5 digests of each part.
 Amazon S3 concatenates these MD5 digests, calculates a final digest, and appends the number of parts to the ETag.

-If additional checksums are enabled, S3 calculates a checksum for each part using the specified algorithm, and you can retrieve part-specific checksum details using the `GetObjectAttributes` or ListParts operations.
-For completed uploads, the `GetObject` and `HeadObject` operations can be used to get the checksum for individual parts.
-However, if the object is copied via the `CopyObject` command, the checksum changes, even if the data remains unchanged, as the entire object is treated as a single entity during the copy.